 Books & Films

 Randall Robinson, The Debt: What America Owes to Blacks, Plume; 2001.
 “In this powerful and controversial book, distinguished African-American political leader and thinker Randall Robinson makes a persuasive case for the restoration of the rich history that slavery and segregation severed.
-Drawing from research and personal experience, he shows that only by reclaiming their lost past and proud heritage can blacks lay the foundation for a viable future.
-And white Americans can make reparations for slavery and the century of de jure racial discrimination that followed with monetary restitution, educational programs, and the kinds of equal opportunities that will ensure the social and economic success of all citizens.” [quote from book description].
+Drawing from research and personal experience, he shows that only by reclaiming their lost past and proud heritage can black lay the foundation for a viable future.
+And white Americans can make reparations for slavery and the century of de jure racial discrimination that followed with monetary restitution, educational programs, and the kinds of equal opportunities that will ensure the social and economic success of all citizens.

 Traces of the Trade – Actions of Faith Communities.
 “Learn more about actions some churches are taking to address their own legacies of slavery.
-You can get involved in the implementation of these efforts in your congregation, regional or national church body.” [quote from the website description].
+You can get involved in the implementation of these efforts in your congregation, regional or national church body.”
 This is a good entry point into what other faith communities are doing with their legacy of participation in slavery.

 Workshops & Conferences